talmonf/kombuchify.github.io/docs/how-to.md

 3. Let the tea steep for a good while (at least 20 minutes)

-    -   Cold brewed teas work a well.
+    -   Cold brewed teas work as well.
 Then obviously you will need to let it steep for a longer period.

 4. Wait that the tea is at room temperature, or do something to cool it down quickly (ice bath).